RUDI11/pelican-svbhack/README.md

 ## AUTHOR

-pelican-svbhack is authored by Giulio Fidente.
+pelican-svbhack is originally authored by Giulio Fidente, this fork by Christian Diller slightly alters the layout.

 ## LICENSE